 Our goal was never anything as exciting as climbing Mount Hotenow.
-We know what lies further up the mountain, and be it gushes of lava or the denizens that find it comfortable, like fire elementals, fire giants, or red dragons, we know stores, and the knives that hung over the cleaning that scaling the rocks only invites death.
-No, our table.
-As he told it, his wife was a priestess of Lolth goal was merely to survey the surrounding area and observe from afar how the creatures that live here manage to survive.
+We know what lies further up the mountain, and be it gushes of lava or the denizens that find it comfortable, like fire elementals, fire giants, or red dragons, we know that scaling the rocks only invites death.
+No, our goal was merely to survey the surrounding area and observe from afar how the creatures that live here manage to survive.
 We would quickly learn that this necessitated a lot of running and hiding.
 As it turns out, many fire giants can see and hear at twice the distance an ordinary human can.
 Keeping to the chasms cut into the crag was a filthy, soot-covering tactic, but it protected us well from the random rocks being hurled through the air from enemies we'd never even noticed.